henrycharlesworth/dexterous-gym/README.md

 Once these are installed, run `pip install dexterous-gym`.
 Alternatively, clone the repository and run `pip install -e .` from within the main directory.

+May require certain versions of Mujoco-Py and Gym - last tested with: gym=0.15.3 dexterous-gym=0.1.7 mujoco-py=2.0.2.13

 ## Example usage
 ```
 import gym